inkeliz/karmem/README.md

 **Out Of Bounds**

 Karmem includes bounds-checking to prevent out-of-bounds reading and avoid crashes and panics.
-That is something that Google Protobuf doesn't have, and malformed content will cause panic.
+That is something that Google Flatbuffers doesn't have, and malformed content will cause panic.
 However, it doesn't fix all possible vulnerabilities.

 **Resource Exhaustion**